BigQuery BigQuery Claude AI Marketing Dashboard

 Requirement Details Free?

 Claude Desktop The macOS or Windows desktop app from Anthropic.
-Not the web interface. ✅ Free to download.
-Requires a Claude account (free or Pro).
+Not the web interface. ✓ Free to download.
+Requires a Claude account.

-Node.js 18+ Required to run the MCP server via npx.
-Check with node --version. ✅ Free — nodejs.org
+Node.js 18+ Required to run the MCP server.
+Check with node --version. ✓ Free at nodejs.org

-GCP Service Account A dedicated account for Claude with read-only BigQuery permissions.
-We create this in Step 1. ✅ Free
+GCP Service Account A read-only identity for Claude to query your BigQuery tables.
+Created in Step 1 below. ✓ Free

-Step 1: Create a Secure Service Account for Claude
+Step 1: Create a Read-Only Service Account for Claude

 1. 1